-- Proceed with ceremony only with a small group (in accordance with lock down guidelines) and live stream everyone else with a big party down the track.
+- Proceed with the ceremony only with a small group (in accordance with lockdown guidelines) and live stream the event, with a big party down the track.

-- Bring the wedding forward before lock down, as we generally given at least 24 hours notice before lockdowns commence it is possible to move your entire wedding forward by a day so you are officially married before lock down commences.
+- Bring the wedding forward before lockdown, as we are generally given at least 24 hours notice before lockdown commences.
+It is possible to move your entire wedding forward by a day so you are officially married before lockdown commences.

-- Relocate you wedding and all guests outside of the lockdown area before lock down commences.
-We saw this regularly on the Gold Coast during border restrictions so as guests did not need to cross over the border on wedding days.
+- Relocate your wedding and all guests outside of the lockdown area before lockdown commences.
+We saw this regularly on the Gold Coast during border restrictions so that guests did not need to cross over the border on wedding day.

-Once you have an idea of what you might like to do, start reaching out to your wedding day suppliers and have a chat.
-You don’t need to set anything in stone with them, its more about understanding how they might be able help and/or deal with the possible changes and to let them know what you have in mind in the worst case scenario.
+Once you have an idea of what you might like to do, start by reaching out to your wedding coordinator and your other wedding day suppliers and have a chat.
+You don’t need to set anything in stone with them, it’s more about understanding how they might be able to help and/or deal with the possible changes, and to let them know what you have in mind in the worst case scenario.

-Some vendors can be more flexible than others, however your florist, cake maker and caterers are going to be greatly affected by last minute changes as they will have already purchased all the flowers and produce for your wedding.
+Some vendors can be more flexible than others, however, your wedding florist, cake maker, and caterers are going to be greatly affected by last-minute changes as they will have already purchased all the flowers and produce for your wedding.

 Put a Plan in Place

-Now you have spoken to everyone and you know where you stand with your wedding day suppliers then start to formulate a plan.
-For some this could be as simple as knowing everyone is in the loop about your wishes and you will just wait and see.
-Others might like to put their feelers out, maybe to friends and family who might be able to step in and help organise things or assist if a vendor has said they unfortunately can’t work with your proposal.
+Now you have spoken to everyone and you know where you stand with your wedding day suppliers, start to formulate a plan.
+For some, this could be as simple as knowing everyone is in the loop about your wishes and you will just wait and see.
+Others might like to put their feelers out, maybe to friends and family who might be able to step in and help organise things or assist if a vendor has said they, unfortunately, can’t work with your proposal.
 Once you have your plan in mind then it is up to you if you would like to share this info with your guests or not.

 How Can a Wedding Planner or Wedding Coordinator Assist?

-While this extra bit of planning will take some extra time and thought up front, it is going to allow you to relax knowing you have a plan in place and potentially save you huge amount of stress down the track if the worst does occur.
+While this extra bit of planning will take some additional time and thought upfront, it is going to allow you to relax knowing you have a plan in place and potentially save you a huge amount of stress down the track if the worst does occur.